The best places to stand up paddleboard near Calgary (and where to rent SUPs!)

 Canmore Reservoir (aka Rundle Forebay), Canmore

-In the Canmore area, rent SUPs from Bow Valley SUP or Wilderness Equipment Rentals.
+In Canmore, rent SUPs from Bow Valley SUP or Wilderness Equipment Rentals.

 Lower Kananaskis Lake